SVAI/bearlyunderstanding/README.md

 ![Alt text](http://www.stat.cmu.edu/topstat/images/Clu_z60.jpg "Topological data analysis for use in characterizing cosmic filaments")
 Topological data analysis for use in characterizing cosmic filaments.

+Specifically, we used a tool called persistent homology to study X-ray crystallography structures of HLA genes, using a resulting distance measure as input to a feedforward ANN for binding affinity predictions. .PDB files were read in via BioPython, alpha carbon positions extracted, and distance matrices constructed.
+The resulting data can be used to study the homology of the space (non-contractible k-dimensional cycles).